Follow me on:

 China possesses a large area of drylands, and has suffered from severe degradation due to unlimited overexploitation in history.
 To reverse the degradation trend and improve environmental conditions, large-scale restoration projects have been implemented since 1950s.
-Recent satellite images have revealed a significant greening trend, demonstrating the efficiency of those restoration projects.
+Recent satellite images have revealed a significant greening trend, demonstrating the efficiency of those restoration projects but there are also debates about the sustainability and future depletion of these practices.